-- specific disorders such as severe obsessive compulsive disorder, phobias and severe anxiety
+- specific disorders such as moderately severe and severe eating disorder, severe obsessive compulsive disorder, phobias and severe anxiety

-- people with a dual diagnosis such as learning disability or eating disorder together with a mental health problem
+- people with a dual diagnosis such as learning disability, or a substance misuse problem together with a mental health problem

 The team is made up of a number of people including mental health nurses, social workers, doctors, occupational therapists and psychologists.